earomc/mwdh/README.md

 # mwdh

-MWDH stands for "Minecraft World Download Hoster" and is an easy command line utility (CLI) and HTTP file server to provide a world download for your Minecraft server's world.
+MWDH stands for "Minecraft World Download Hoster" and is an easy command line utility (CLI), Minecraft world file compressor and HTTP file server to provide a world download for your Minecraft server's world.

 # Intro / Motivation